-This was a live brief in collaboration with Public Works Studio and the Lebanese Physical Handicapped Union, concerning accessibility and integration in Lebanon, focusing on the case of people with disabilities.
+A live brief in collaboration with Public Works Studio and the Lebanese Physical Handicapped Union, concerning accessibility and integration in Lebanon.

 Like many cities, Beirut has significant challenges to social and physical equality and integration in many of its public spaces.
 Too often the needs and ideals for minority groups are ‘inserted’ into visions for public spaces as after thoughts within the design process.
 Consequently, this creates urban spaces that actively ‘disable’ many of the physical and social activities and interactions of those who have different abilities – be they physical, social, cultural, religious or technological.